HackTricks-wiki/hacktricks/windows/windows-local-privilege-escalation/dll-hijacking.md

 1. The directory from which the application loaded.
 2. The system directory.
 Use the [**GetSystemDirectory**](https://docs.microsoft.com/en-us/windows/desktop/api/sysinfoapi/nf-sysinfoapi-getsystemdirectorya) function to get the path of this directory.(_C:\Windows\System32_)
 3. The 16-bit system directory.
 There is no function that obtains the path of this directory, but it is searched. (_C:\Windows\System_)
 4. The Windows directory.
-Use the [**GetWindowsDirectory**](https://docs.microsoft.com/en-us/windows/desktop/api/sysinfoapi/nf-sysinfoapi-getwindowsdirectorya) function to get the path of this directory.&#x20;
+Use the [**GetWindowsDirectory**](https://docs.microsoft.com/en-us/windows/desktop/api/sysinfoapi/nf-sysinfoapi-getwindowsdirectorya) function to get the path of this directory.
    1. (_C:\Windows_)
 5. The current directory.
 6. The directories that are listed in the PATH environment variable.
 Note that this does not include the per-application path specified by the **App Paths** registry key.
 The **App Paths** key is not used when computing the DLL search path.